USAJOBS/help-center/faq/application/process.md

 This is a quick summary of how the federal application process works when you use USAJOBS to apply for positions.

-## 1. Create a USAJOBS account
+## 1. Create a USAJOBS profile

-First, you need to create an account and complete your profile to apply to any job on USAJOBS.
-With a USAJOBS account and profile you can:
+First, you need to create and complete your profile to apply to any job on USAJOBS.
+With a USAJOBS profile you can:

 * Save jobs you’re interested in.
 * Save and automate job searches.